MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/integrate-a-yammer-network-into-sharepoint-server-and-office-365.md

 - SharePoint Server 2019, SharePoint Server 2016, or SharePoint Server 2013 SP1 or later installed.

-- An existing Office 365 organization and a Yammer network.
+- An existing Microsoft 365 organization and a Yammer network.

 - Enabled Yammer as the Microsoft 365 social experience on the SharePoint Online admin center.